Hey, once again, greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plane.

 Zilch Zero Nada.

-There's no there is we have devil's advocates, but that's just to spur intellectual thought.
+There's no, there is, we have devil's advocates, but that's just to spur intellectual thought.

 I don't have people who actually disagree with me profoundly advising me or whatever.

-It's by the way, we don't discriminate against liberals.
+By the way, we don't discriminate against liberals.

 They don't even apply.